VagnerDomingues/electron-session-manager/README.md

 ## Contributing

-Feel free to submit issues, feature requests, or pull requests to improve this boilerplate.
+Feel free to submit issues, feature requests, or pull requests to improve Electron Session Manager.

 ## Disclaimer

-This is a generic Electron PWA boilerplate for converting web applications to desktop apps.
+Electron Session Manager is an Electron multi-session PWA client for converting web applications to desktop apps.
 All application names, trademarks, and logos belong to their respective owners.
 This project is not affiliated with any of the web applications used in the examples.